intltechventures/Consulting.Project.Tools/Abbreviations.md

 PIR         | Post Incident Review
 PIT         | Platform Information Technology
 PITR        | Point In Time Recovery
+PIU         | Profits Interests Units [a form of equity compensation typically issued by limited liability companies (LLCs) and are popular with private equity investors as a way to incentivize management.
+PIUs are based on the company's future value and are awarded to employees for their services to the company.]
 PKCE        | Proof Key for Code Exchange (pronounced "pixy"), re: [RFC 7636](https://tools.ietf.org/html/rfc7636) PKI         | [Public Key Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) PLM         | Product Lifecycle Management